alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 ## Create a new instance of the client

-1. Add the following code to your application:
+Add the following code to your application:

     ```python
     from notifications_python_client.notifications import NotificationsAPIClient

     notifications_client = NotificationsAPIClient(api_key)
     ```

-1. Copy the API key you created into the `api_key` argument.

-Once this has been installed you are ready to send a test message.

-## Generate an API key

 To get an API key, [log in to GOV.UK Notify](https://www.notifications.service.gov.uk/) and go to the _API integration_ page.
 Information on API keys can be found [here](/#api-keys).

 # Send a message